COVID-19 Social Distancing April Update:

 Please note that the Bugs and Brains Study has finalized recruitment for Phases 2 and 3, involving the interview assessment and collection of biological specimens.
 Recruitment for the online questionnaire-only component of the study is still ongoing.
 Please contact us here if you would like further information about participating or have any questions.

 The Bugs and Brains Study is made up of four phases; an online screening questionnaire, an interview, collection of biological samples, and further online questionnaires.
 These phases are briefly described below.
-You may be asked to participate in all, or only some, of these phases.
-If participating in the questionnaire-only sub study, you will only be asked to complete Phases 1 and 4.
+Please note that full study recruitment has been finalized but you may still be eligible to participate in Phases 1 and 4 comprising the questionnaire-only sub study.

 Phase 1 - Online Screening Questionnaire